-PROPERTY COMPLETED ACTIVITIES (MARCH 1, 2012 - JANUARY 29, 2013) OUTLOOK (THREE TO SIX MONTHS FORWARD) Dublin Gulch - Eagle Gold Project (and adjacent Steiner Zone) In March 2012, the Company released the first batch of assay results from the 2012 Eagle drilling program.
-In May 2012, the Company released the second batch of assay results from the 2012 Eagle drilling program.
-In September 2012, the Company released the third and final batch of assay results from the 2012 Eagle drilling program.
-In September 2012, the Yukon Environmental and Socio-Economic Assessment Board delivered the Draft Screening Report and recommended that the Eagle gold Project be allowed to proceed With the Adequacy, Screening and Report phases of the environmental assessment process complete, the Company will continue with the Decision phase which concludes with the issuance of a Decision Document.
-Prepare and submit applications for the water use license, quartz mining license and ancillary permits to support mine development and operations.
-Secure Power for commercial operations.
-Continue detailed engineering and optimization and start construction.
-Dublin Gulch - Potato Hills Trend and NND Cat B land (and other targets) without a review.
-In September 2012, Victoria and the First Nation of Na-Cho Nyak Dun ('NND') announced the signing of an Access and Exploration Agreement on NND Category B Lands adjacent to Victoria's Dublin Gulch Project, nearly doubling the Company's land package within NND traditional territory in Yukon, Canada.
+PROPERTY COMPLETED ACTIVITIES 1 OUTLOOK 2 (MARCH 1, 2012 - JUNE 27, 2013) (THREE TO SIX MONTHS FORWARD) Dublin Gulch - Potato Hills Trend and NND Cat B land (and other targets) In September 2012, Victoria and the First Nation of Na-Cho Nyak Dun ('NND') announced the signing of an Access and Exploration Agreement on NND Category B Lands adjacent to Victoria's Dublin Gulch Project, nearly doubling the Company's land package within NND traditional territory in Yukon, Canada.
 In October 2012, the Company completed a soil sampling program on the NND Cat B land.
 In October 2012, the Company released assay results from the first six of eleven diamond drill holes on the Olive target.
-In January 2013, the Company released assay results from the last five of eleven diamond drill holes on the Olive target.
-Using the information from the NND Cat B soil sampling program to develop targets for future exploration work; including geophysics and drilling.
-Victoria's exploration team is drafting the 2013 exploration program to follow up on the Olive as well as other targets on the Dublin Gulch property.
-Santa Fe The Nevada exploration team has identified targets and developed an exploration program.
-On May 25, 2012, Victoria announced that it had entered into a definitive purchase and sale agreement to sell Victoria's interest in the Mill Canyon Property.
-As part of the consideration for the Mill Canyon Property, Victoria received all of Barrick's right, title and interest Santa Fe and now holds a 100% interest in the property.
-Target prioritization for possible drilling.

-PROPERTY COMPLETED ACTIVITIES OUTLOOK (MARCH 1, 2012 - JANUARY 29, 2013) (THREE TO SIX MONTHS FORWARD) Big Springs In November 2012, Victoria announced that it had entered into an agreement to sell its Big Springs Close the sale of the property.
-Property.
+Using the information from the NND Cat B soil sampling program, develop targets for future exploration work; including geophysics and drilling.
+The Victoria exploration team has developed numerous drill targets along the Potato Hills Trend.
+Prioritization of targets, extent and timing of exploration for the 2013 program is to be determined.
+Santa Fe In January 2013, the Company released assay results from the last five of eleven diamond drill holes on the Olive target.
+The Nevada exploration team has identified Victoria will consider undertaking a targets and developed an exploration program.
+On May 25, 2012, Victoria entered into a definitive purchase and sale agreement to sell Victoria's interest in the Mill Canyon Property.
+As part of the consideration for the Mill Canyon Property, Victoria received all of Barrick's right, title and interest Santa Fe and now holds a 100% interest in the property. drilling program dependent upon resources.
+Big Springs In November 2012, Victoria entered into an agreement to sell its Big Springs Property.
+In February 2013, the Big Springs sale transaction closed.